agraef/midizap/README.md

 Note messages are specified using a human-readable format which should look familiar (to musicians at least): a note name `A..G` is followed by an (optional) accidental (`#` or `b`), and a (mandatory) MIDI octave number.
 Note that all MIDI octaves start at the note C, so `B0` comes before `C1`.
 By default, `C5` denotes middle C (you can change this if you want, see *Octave Numbering* below).
 Enharmonic spellings are equivalent, so, e.g., `D#` and `Eb` denote exactly the same MIDI note.

-The other messages are denoted using short mnemonics: `KP` (aftertouch a.k.a. key pressure; followed by `:` and a note designation); `CC` (control change, followed by a controller number); `PC` (program change, followed by a program number); `CP` and `PB` (channel pressure and pitch bend; these don't have a numeric suffix, as they apply to the entire MIDI channel).
+The other messages are denoted using short mnemonics: `KP` (aftertouch a.k.a. key pressure, followed by `:` and a note designation); `CC` (control change, followed by a controller number); `PC` (program change, followed by a program number); `CP` and `PB` (channel pressure and pitch bend; these don't have a numeric suffix, as they apply to the entire MIDI channel).
 We will go into the other syntactic bits and pieces of MIDI message designations later, but it's good to have the following grammar in EBNF notation handy for reference.
 (To keep things simple, the grammar is somewhat abridged, but it covers all the frequently used notation.
 There is some additional syntax for special forms of translations which will be introduced later.)

 ~~~
 token ::= msg [ "[" number "]" ] [ "-" number ] [ flag ]